“To eat is a necessity, but to eat intelligently is an art.” ― François de La Rochefoucauld

-- Carve out some time for a Turkey ride Thursday morning (see what we did there?).
+- Carve out some time for a Turkey ride on Thursday morning (see what I did there?).
 In other words, ride if you have time and have fun: intervals aren’t necessary unless you want to do them.
 Joining a group ride is a great way to get you out the door and into colder temps on Thursday morning.
 60-90 minutes of riding is plenty of time for a productive training session, and it’ll help cancel out some pumpkin pie!

-- Take naps and sleep more.
+- Prioritize Recovery: Take naps and sleep more.
 This is a year round tip but during the holidays you actually have the time!
 Use the downtime to relax and repay the sleep debt you run during the work week.
-Ask Santa for a Fitbit or Whoop to measure and track your sleep so you can increase the quality of your sleep and develops strategies to get more in the new year.
+Ask Santa for a Whoop to measure and track your sleep so you can increase the quality of your sleep and develops strategies to get more in the new year.
 Take advantage of your days off work to sleep in a little longer and pass out on the couch watching football before anyone sees you sneaking that nap!

 To discuss how your holiday survival training, please call 720.406.7444, or fill out a New Athlete Questionnaire to set up a Coaching Consultation.
 You can also check out our off season training plans here!